tob-asco/seeds/Tags.md

    - :cool: retirees
    - :abacus: suggestions what to do with no: {friends, money, standing up, sun, ...}
    - :abacus: new hobbies
+6. `life hacks`
+   - :cool: elegant solutions with rudimentary things
+   - :abacus: cf. all the YT videos or reals on this
 ## `HOME - Living`
 1. interior design :arrow_right: `DSGN`?
    - :cool: fancy designs, feeling of shopping